vinicius-trev/CS2-GameModifiers-Plugin/README.md

 Never made a plugin/mod for a game before so it's been a fun little side project in the evenings, keep this in mind when reading through the code and if I have done something wrong pull requests would be much appreciated!

+## ⚠️ NOTICE

+I have discontinued work on this for now.
+It was originally made to have a few fun games with friends and I am now working on other projects and don't have to the time to commit to updating and improving this plugin.

+I am happy for anyone to fork and continue work on the plugin :)

 ## 🔧 Modifiers

 | Name             | Description                                          | Done |